zhengrenjie/gmvc/.wiki/3-Parameter-Binding.md

 ## Parameter Binding

-I believe you have already got some idea of parameter binding from the previous section.
+I believe you have already got some idea from the previous section of how parameter binding works in gmvc.
 Actually, the parameter binding happens before the `Resolver` in gmvc.
 In this section, we will discuss the details of parameter binding.

 First, a parameter binding rule is defined as follows: